pqrkchqps/diehard-dot-fund-school/facilitators_guide/underway.md

 * What’s the most important bits to focus on?
 What can be left out?
 * What is an achievable scope to tackle at a given time to get to a useful place with the time, energy, and information available?

-It’s important not to try to "boil the ocean", and instead break things down into manageable chunks.
+It’s important not to try to “boil the ocean”, and instead break things down into manageable chunks.
 You can build toward a bigger outcome in a series of smaller pieces.
 It’s often better to achieve something small but useful than to fail to reach any conclusions.
 It’s also possible to get too bogged down in details and fail to hit the bigger issues.

 In a collaboration, no one knows exactly what will emerge, so scope must evolve with the discussion.
 Whether branching out at a given moment is a distraction or an evolution is a judgement call.
 Too much rigidity and too much flexibility can both be damaging.
 Often times it’s not about whether something is relevant or not relevant, but a question of sequence and timing in terms of what will be most constructive.